Steps to create your First POD in Google Kubernetes

 • Provide the manifest file to the API server and it will get scheduled to a node.

-• Once its schedule, it goes into Pending state.
+• Once it’s scheduled, it goes into a Pending state.
 During this time it will be downloading the images and files.

-• It will be in pending state till all the containers are up and running.
+• It will be in a pending state till all the containers are up and running.

-• After the containers are up and running, It changes to running state.
+• After the containers are up and running, They change to a running state.

-• Once it’s completed its job, its change the status to succeed.
+• Once it’s completed its job, it changes the status to succeed.

-• If it’s holding on pending state (or) Crashed for a long time, then it will be changed to a failed state.
+• If it’s holding on to a pending state (or) Crashed for a long time, then it will be changed to a failed state.

 • We cannot bring back the death POD.
 Need to replace them with a new one.